Veterans and Family Members

 I’m a veteran or family member who lives in a city without a Steven A. Cohen Military Family Clinic.
 Can I receive mental health care from the Cohen Veterans Network?

-If no Steven A. Cohen Military Family Clinic exists in your area, contact your nearest clinic to discuss the possibility of receiving mental health care via CVN Telehealth (currently available in Texas and Pennsylvania).
-As of April 2018, we have nine clinics in operation and expect to have 14 clinics open by the end of 2018.
+If no Steven A. Cohen Military Family Clinic exists in your area, contact your nearest clinic to discuss the possibility of receiving mental health care via CVN Telehealth.
+As of October 21, we have 19 clinics in operation and expect to have 24 clinics open by the middle of 2022.
 The Cohen Veterans Network is rapidly growing across the country and may offer services in your state in the future.

 The following resources may also be beneficial:

 Vet Center: Vet Centers across the country provide a broad range of counseling, outreach, and referral services to combat Veterans and their families regardless of discharge status.
 You can reach their around the clock confidential call center at 1-877-WAR VETS (1.877.927.8387).
 You can also visit www.vetcenter.va.gov.

 The Veterans Crisis Line: The Veterans Crisis Line connects Veterans in crisis and their families and friends with qualified, caring Department of Veterans Affairs responders through a confidential toll-free hotline, online chat, or text.
 Veterans and their loved ones can call 1-800-273-8255 and Press 1.
 You can also visit www.veteranscrisisline.net.